 Search Through Time

 Find what you knew when, not just what you know now.
-Bi-temporal search for decision archaeology.
+Bi-temporal search, knowledge evolution tracking, and a timeline slider for your graph.

 The Problem